kencar17/SimpleBlog/README.md

 ## Getting Started

-You can get started with Simple Blog immediately on the Amplication Cloud.
+You can get started with Simple Blog immediately on the Kencar Cloud.

 Alternatively you can set up a local development environment.